-Improvements to The Theory of Ultralogics - I. Robert A. Herrmann 1 JUN 2016.
+Improvements to The Theory of Ultralogics - I. Robert A. Herrmann\ 1 JUN 2016.

-Abstract: The major purpose for this article is to reestablish Theorem 9.3.1 for the EGS and make other improvements in Section 9 of The Theory of Ultralogics (Herrmann, (1978-93, 1999).
+Abstract: The major purpose for this article is to reestablish Theorem 9.3.1 for the EGS, with the modified Robinson approach, and make other improvements in Section 9 of The Theory of Ultralogics (Herrmann, (1978-93, 1999).